projectsphere/sphere/README.md

  > [!WARNING]
  > This bot is still in development, but it's in a usable state.
 No support will be provided unless it's for bug reports or feature requests.

  This bot is designed to be a server management replacement for my current [Palbot](https://github.com/dkoz/palworld-palbot) project.
-Unlike Palbot, which only supports Steam servers, this new project is created to support both Xbox and Steam servers.
+Unlike Palbot, which only supports Steam servers, this new project is created to support all platforms (steam, xbox, mac, and ps5).

 ## Features:
  - **Server Management**: Ability to control your servers directly from the bot.